Hartford in Washington County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1883.

 Location.
 43° 18.93′ N, 88° 22.628′ W. Marker is in Hartford, Wisconsin, in Washington County.
-Marker is on South Street north of Branch Street, on the right when traveling north.
+It is on South Street north of Branch Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 134 South Street, Hartford WI 53027, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lohr’s Gas Station (within shouting distance of this marker); Westphal Mansion Inn (about 500 feet away, measured in a direct line); “Kissel” (approx. 0.3 miles away); The Schwartz Ballroom (approx. 0.4 miles away); Schwartz Family House (approx. 0.4 miles away); Arrival of European Descendants (approx. 3.3 miles away); Unwritten History of Wisconsin (approx. 3.3 miles away); St. Lawrence Church (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Lohrs Gas Station (within shouting distance of this marker); Westphal Mansion Inn (about 500 feet away, measured in a direct line); Kissel (approx. 0.3 miles away); The Schwartz Ballroom (approx. 0.4 miles away); Schwartz Family House (approx. 0.4 miles away); Arrival of European Descendants (approx. 3.3 miles away); Unwritten History of Wisconsin (approx. 3.3 miles away); St. Lawrence Church (approx. 4.4 miles away).
 Touch for a list and map of all markers in Hartford.